trskop/command-wrapper/man/command-wrapper-exec.1.md

 \--list, \--ls, -l
 :   List available *COMMAND*s.

+\--print
+:   Print command as it will be executed in Dhall format.
+Can be used as
+    dry-run functionality, for debugging, and for creating template when adding new command.

 `COMMAND`
 :   `COMMAND` is a symbolic command name as it is specified in configuration